RNPG/Pent-art/README.md

 ### Usage

-Now that you have the requirements, you can run the scaript as follows:
+Now that you have the requirements, you can run the script as follows:
 ```
 chmod +x nmap_automator.sh
 ./nmap_automator.sh -L <Path to your targets file>